Harish65498/Jarvis-desktop-Assistant/README.md

 pip install pyttsx3
 ```
 In case you receive such errors:
-No module named win32com.client
+* No module named win32com.client
-No module named win32
+* No module named win32
-No module named win32api
+* No module named win32api
-run the following command and repeat the previous step:
+Run the following command and then repeat the previous step:
 ```
 pip install pypiwin32
 ```